 - Meanwhile, put the egg yolks and sugar in a bowl and beat with a whisk until they turn slightly white.
 Then add the cornstarch and mix again.

 - When the milk reaches boiling point, remove it from the heat and slowly add it to the egg yolk mixture.
-Stir carefully and at the same time to prevent the egg from curdling.
+Stir it carefully and at the same time to prevent the egg from curdling.

 - Once almost half of the milk has been added to the egg yolk mixture, return it to the saucepan with the rest of the milk.
-Heat again, over low heat, until it boils.
+Heat again, over a low heat, until it boils.
 Stir constantly with the whisk so that it does not stick to the bottom, until it is thick to your liking.

 - Pour the cream into a bowl and cover with cling film, keeping it in contact with the cream so that it doesn't form a crust.
 Cool it before storing it in the fridge.